 Average Net Price: $19,972

 When the Christian Workers’ Training School opened in 1892, founders J. Walter and Emma Malone could not have imagined a day when students took classes electronically.
-In 2017, adults eager to complete their Bachelor’s or Master’s degree rely on Malone to work around their busy schedules.
+In 2017, adults eager to complete their Bachelor’s or Master’s degree rely on Malone University to work around their busy schedules.
 With flexible class times and 24/7 access to learning material, an online degree from Malone makes sense.

 Malone University serves everyone from professionals in the workforce to stay-at-home parents, young adults to mature students, and graduate students to military veterans.
 One route for degree completion is the Accelerated Bachelor’s Degree in Organizational Management.
 This fast-track degree can be completed in as few as 12 months.
 Currently licensed RNs studying for the B.S. in Nursing wrap up their coursework in 14 months even though only one class is taken each semester.
 When it comes to graduate programs, you can choose from the following online options:

 The number of first-time students who return for their second year, known as the retention rate, tops out at 78 percent.
 The national average for retention rates at all postsecondary public schools is just 64.2 percent, and for private universities, the rate is 70.2 percent.
 The graduation rate for first-time students who enrolled in Fall 2010 is 53 percent.
 The comparable national rate is 59 percent.
 Both figures consider a span of six years from first semester to graduation.